robertjskelton/robertjskelton.github.io/_posts/2020-07-13-Suzuki-Cappuccino-Exterior-LEDs.markdown

 ![Lights](/images/cap_light/7.jpg)

 For the high beams, remove the old bulbs and water seal around them.
-You will not get to reuse the rubber seal if you're switching to LEDs, so remove that.
+You will not get to reuse the dust collector if you're switching to LEDs, so remove that.
 Seat your [H1 LED bulb](https://amzn.to/300sizs) in the headlight housing then clamp it in.

 ![Lights](/images/cap_light/8.jpg)
 ![Lights](/images/cap_light/9.jpg)